 You know, the “guy” talks.
-When does it become inappropriate and disrespectful to the other partner when he’s talking certain things in front of his friends who know he’s in a relationship?
+When does it become inappropriate and disrespectful to the other partner when he’s talking about inappropriate things in front of his friends who know he’s in a relationship?
 Or is it an exaggeration and completely normal to happen between guys (and girls if we were to take the female example)?

 That’s what I would like to learn more about.
 Thank you in advance!”

-As a coach I like diving into the gray areas as most questions need a little more context for me to assess what it is you are ultimately asking.
+As a coach, I like diving into the gray areas as most questions need a little more context for me to assess what it is you are ultimately asking.
 But… my immediate gut response is this…

 If your significant other is talking about how someone is fuckable….
-That shows, not only a lack of respect for the relationship, but also shows the language of someone who values his friends perception of him over his significant other., which might cause problems in the future.
+That shows, not only a lack of respect for the relationship but also shows the language of someone who values his friend’s perception of him over his significant other., which might cause problems in the future.